Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 <img src="./res/Cloud%20Native%20Application/image-20240320083639951.png" alt="image-20240320083639951" style="zoom:50%;" />

-A circuit breaker is a intermediate between consumer and producer which detects if a service is unavailable or unresponsive.
-This then should lead to stop requesting new request to give the producer time to catch up.
+A circuit breaker is an intermediate between consumer and producer which detects if a service is unavailable or unresponsive.
+This then should lead to stop sending new requests to give the producer time to catch up.

 Since the circuit breaker will break the connection and immediately response, this gives the requesting service time to use an alternative (instead of a complicated recommendation algorithm, use a simple average).